Bpan0/Bpan0-github.io/_posts/2021-10-20-Digimon-Lab.md

 share-img: /assets/img/path.jpg
 tags: [digimon]
 ---
 Collaborators: Tuhin Ghosh, Darson Chen, Justin Gurvitch, Elias Romero, Mr. Lee.

-What we did in this lab is answering a series of questions related lists of dictionaries in a csv file.
+In this lab, we answered a series of questions related lists of dictionaries in a csv file.

 The first problem I solved was finding the top 3 digimon with the most HP.
 In order to do this, I sorted the HP of all digimon from descending order.
 Then, I assigned the digimon name to the top 3 most HP inorder to solve the problem.